patrcoff/codecrafters-http-continued/README.md

 # codecrafters-http-continued
 A continuation of my solution to the CodeCrafters HTTP Server Challenge written in Go.

 [CodeCrafters](https://app.codecrafters.io) is a learning platform geared at programmers beyond the beginner stage (in their words, 'seasoned developers'), focusing on learning by doing through what they call "challanges".
-In these challenges you are lightly guided through building simple replications of common software products/tools (such as git, redos etc).
+In these challenges you are lightly guided through building simple replications of common software products/tools (such as git, redis etc).
 It is far from just another tutorial site - I highly recommend trying them out!

 ![Challenge Complete: Progress Banner](https://backend.codecrafters.io/progress/http-server/5565d37e-a396-4f8f-bd16-52e3eb9174dc)